 A large influx of disposable income meant Konami could really go all out on not just their existing titles but new properties.
 During this time, a big blip on the radar pushed Konami’s HQ from Osaka to Tokyo, and simultaneously saw small radar blips establishing various sub committees and focus groups within the company.
 One, Konami Computer Entertainment, would be headed by none other than Hideo Kojima of Metal Gear Solid fame, Kojima being put in as one of the producers for the upcoming Toki-Memo property, alongside Kirita Tomikazu and Director Nagata Yoshiaki.

 The idea behind the game was simple.
-Utilizing an established narrative that evolved based on both your choices and stat building abilities, the player would progress through a full school year in high school (in the future of… 1995!!) to an ending, be it with the girl of their dreams or all alone.
+Utilizing an established narrative that evolved based on both your choices and stat building abilities, the player would progress through three years in high school (in the future of… 1995!!) to an ending, be it with the girl of their dreams or all alone.
 The replayability value was immediately apparent, as endings were based on how many characters were in the game (with one character having a surprising twist), giving the player multitudes of paths and choices.
 Sans the menu choices given, the protagonist – nameable, with also the ability to be given a birthdate and blood type (two very important things in Japan of course) – was silent.

 Stat building was actually very unique.
 Building say your studying stat would lower your athletic stat, which may push you towards being able to meet the studious Mio Kisaragi but lose out to whoo’ing the athletic Yukari Koshiki.
 The title’s heroine, Shiori Fujisaki, was effectively the game’s Final Boss in that the player would need to obtain high stat values in every parameter in order to win her over.